howtographql/howtographql/content/backend/graphql-elixir/1-getting-started.md

 ### Setting up your App

-You're going to build an app called Community, and you can think of it as a miniature version of Hacker News, Slashdot, or any other site that displays content on the basis of user submissions and votes.
+You're going to build an app called Community, and you can think of it as a miniature version of Hacker News, Slashdot, or any other site that displays content based on user submissions and votes.

 <Instruction>